Codenames as a Benchmark for Large Language Models: Discussion

 \subsubsection{Two Teams Version}

 Looking at the result for the two teams version of Codenames, see Table \ref{results_table2}, we can see some interesting differences in the performance of certain LLMs compared to the single team version.
-Firstly, in would appear that riskier codemasters (e.g., sonnet-3.5) perform much better, likely due to the reduced impact that selecting an assassin word has on a team's average win-rate.
+Firstly, it would appear that riskier codemasters (e.g., sonnet-3.5) perform much better, likely due to the reduced impact that selecting an assassin word has on a team's average win-rate.
 Looking at the overall win-rates for both the red and blue teams, there does not appear to be a substantial difference between each side (the red team always goes first, but has nine words to identify compared to blue team's eight words).
-Across all trials, Sonnet-3.5 had the highest average win-rate for the red team (56.75\%), while GPT-4o has the highest overall win-rate for the blue team (58.75\%).
-The percentage of assassin losses for each model did not appear substantially different from in the single player version, indicating little change in terms of the overall riskiness / cautiousness of each LLM's strategy.
+Across all trials, Sonnet-3.5 had the highest average win-rate for the red team of 56.75\% (compared to 51.00\% for GPT-4o, 41.50\% for Gemini-1.5, and 46.25\% for Llama-3.1) while GPT-4o has the highest overall win-rate for the blue team of 58.75\% (compared to 46.25\% for Gemini-1.5, 50.25\% for Sonnet-3.5, and 49.25\% for Llama-3.1).
+The percentage of assassin losses for each model did not appear substantially different from in the single team version, indicating little change in terms of the overall riskiness / cautiousness of each LLM's strategy.
 For the word-vector agents, Word2Vec was the worst performing overall while GloVe was the best performing (same result as for the single team version).

+The observed difference in the effectiveness of different models / playstyles between the single and two teams versions of Codenames demonstrates some of the potential limitations with relying on the scoring approach of the single team version.
+Most notably, selecting the assassin word has a huge impact on a team's overall mean score for the single team version, which results in a game that encourages cautious play.
+The two team version of Codenames instead appears to incentivise the opposite, with Sonnet-3.5 going from the worst performing LLM for the single team version (in terms of mean score across all games played) to the best performing LLM for the two teams version (based on average win-rate across all games played).
+This would seem to imply that playing slightly riskier than your opponent is a smart strategy for this version, particularly when paired against overly cautious teams.